 So where’s the controversy?
 Why are there voices arguing that home-raised eggs are less economical than commercial ones?

 Hindrances to Saving Money Raising Chickens for Eggs

-Since spending more for premium-quality chicken feed lets you charge more for the eggs you sell, you might think there would be a concensus that raising chickens for egg-laying purposes had good economic sense to it.
+Since spending more for premium-quality chicken feed lets you charge more for the eggs you sell, you might think there would be a consensus that raising chickens for egg-laying purposes had good economic sense to it.
 But there’s a lot more going on here than just a feed-price-to-egg-price ratio.

 What makes a flock UN-economical?
 There are a lot of answers.
 Here are a few:

 If you raise more eggs than you have a market for, you can’t use them to generate a profit.
 Paying for feed to grow eggs and then feeding the eggs to the pigs gives the piggies a nice boost of protein, yes, but at a really high price.
 You’d be better off feeding the chicken feed to the piggies direct.